 NYC Airporter Bus

-To make things simple and affordable, I suggest that you use the NYC Airporter bus option from JFK and transfer at the Port Authority bus terminal stop to the Newark Airport Express bus.
+To make things simple and affordable, I suggest that you use the NYC Airporter bus option (now called the NYC Express Bus) from JFK and transfer at the Port Authority bus terminal stop to the Newark Airport Express bus.
 You can actually book this as one ticket on the NYC Airporter website.
 Just remember if you are going from EWR to JFK, you need to catch the Newark Airport Express from the EWR and then transfer to the NYC Airporter at Port Authority.
 Please print out two copies of your confirmation, one for each bus.
 For only $29, this is a steal!
 Click here to make a reservation on NYC Airporter.

 ETS offers a direct shuttle from EWR to JFK.
 I have not used this option.
 I am skeptical about it because the time estimates on their website vary from 45 to 90 minutes for transferring between EWR and JFK depending on the page you are viewing.
 Knowing New York traffic,I seriously doubt they ever make it in 45 minutes.
 Personally, I found their website difficult to use.
 It would not let me book online and instructed me to call instead.
 They also mention that the service is frequent but don’t really say more than that.
 After emailing ETS, I learned that the service is offered once an hour beginning at 730am until 930pm.
 The cost is $34 per person.